devJuanS/fullstackopen-course/part-01/README.md

 1. Step 1: Create the anecdotes app with Vite+React to display a random anecdote.
 2. Step 2: Expand the application so that you can vote for the displayed anecdote.
+3. Step 3: Modify the application that displays the anecdote with the largest number of votes.